 The problem of homelessness in Louisville is one we see in cities across the country, as it was created by a lack of sufficient federal funding.

-But we also see Metro Council’s bold investment of ARP dollars and Mayor-Elect Greenberg’s goal of building 15,000 units of affordable housing in his first term.
+But we also see Metro Council’s bold investment of ARP dollars and Mayor Greenberg’s goal of building 15,000 units of affordable housing in his first term.
 We believe we can work together to realize a vision where we have enough emergency shelter, enough affordable housing, enough medical respite, and enough eviction prevention to meet the needs of every Louisvillian.

 With a collaborative, evidence-based approach, we can change the lives of tens of thousands of Louisvillians facing homelessness.